 If you want people to share things about themselves, or learnings from past failures, be willing to share yours too.
 The more vulnerable something makes you feel, the more important it is to be the first to say it.
 For example, if you want to encourage people to admit mistakes in order to learn from them, share a story about a failure and how you felt, what the consequences were, what you did about it, and what you learned.

 The engagement tips put in practice

-He plainly lays out the facts of the re-organization concisely and lets people know how he genuinely felt about it when he first heard the news and how he handled that.
+John plainly lays out the facts of the re-organization concisely and lets people know how he genuinely felt about it when he first heard the news and how he handled that.

-This time, instead of simply asking, ‘Questions?’, he asks, ‘What else do you need to be able to absorb this information?’ and people either say, ‘Nothing right now.’
-Or ask their questions…
+This time, instead of simply asking, ‘Questions?’, he asks, ‘What else do you need to be able to absorb this information?’ and people either say, ‘Nothing right now.’ or ask their questions…